 Defining Hormonal Acne

-Characterized by the American Academy of Dermatology as the most common skin condition in the country, acne is estimated to affect as many as 50 million people at any given time.
+The American Academy of Dermatology characterizes acne as the most common skin condition in the country.
+It is estimated to affect as many as 50 million people at any given time.
 Treatment costs top $1 billion a year.
-The problem develops in response to hormonal changes, like the rise in testosterone associated with puberty and monthly fluctuations of progesterone and estrogen among women.
-These, in turn, lead to alterations in skin cell activity, inflammation of pores, and hair follicles clogged with oil and bacteria.
+The problem develops in response to hormonal changes.
+Changes like the rise in testosterone associated with puberty and monthly fluctuations of progesterone and estrogen among women.
+These, in turn, lead to alterations in skin cell activity Causing inflammation of pores, and hair follicles clogged with oil and bacteria.
 Hello, acne, in a range of types and forms.

-Since hormonal changes are linked to development of acne at every age, some medical professionals do not recognize hormonal acne as a distinct phenomenon.
-Many dermatologists and specialists, however, describe specific types of cyclical outbreaks that appear among women as hormonal acne, and for purposes of this discussion, that’s the definition we’ll u
+Hormonal changes are linked to development of acne at every age.
+Because of that some medical professionals do not recognize hormonal acne as a distinct phenomenon.
+Many dermatologists and specialists, however, describe specific types of cyclical outbreaks that appear among women as hormonal acne.
+For purposes of this discussion, that’s the definition we’ll use.